kluctl/www-kluctl.io/content/en/docs/reference/commands/common-arguments.md

                                              metadata is assumed to be part of the archive.
       --git-cache-update-interval duration   Specify the time to wait between git cache updates.
 Defaults to not wait at all and always updating caches.
-      --load-timeout duration                Specify timeout for project loading.
-This will especially limit the time spent in git operations. (default 1m0s) --local-clusters existingdir           Local clusters directory.
+      --local-clusters existingdir           Local clusters directory.
 Overrides the project from .kluctl.yml --local-deployment existingdir         Local deployment directory.
 Overrides the project from .kluctl.yml --local-sealed-secrets existingdir     Local sealed-secrets directory.
 Overrides the project from .kluctl.yml